captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 No.
 ---
-You'll just feel relaxed.
+You’ll just feel relaxed.
 ---
 ## SHARON:
 I never feel relaxed.
 ---
-I'm not a relaxed person.
+I’m not a relaxed person.
 ---
-What if I don't feel relaxed?
+What if I don’t feel relaxed?
 ---
 ## ROBYN:
 You will one hundred percent feel relaxed.
 ---
 ## SHARON:
-I think my son doesn't like me.
+I think my son doesn’t like me.
 ---
 ## ROBYN:
-I'm sure that's not
+I’m sure that’s not
 ---
 ## SHARON:
 He loves me.
 ---
 I know he loves me.
 ---
-But I think he doesn't like me very much.
+But I think he doesn’t like me very much.
 ---
 ## ROBYN:
-Our kids don't have to like us,
+Our kids don’t have to like us,
 ---
 they just have to survive
 ---